-- 338 11.1 The details necessary to support the interpretations made from each comparison are recorded (E620). - 339 11.2 A description of the evidence analyzed by MSP, the method of sample preparation (including any mounting - medium used), the analytical instrumentation used, mode of operation (transmission, fluorescence, etc.), and its - optimized operating parameters (e.g., aperture size, objective, scan/spectrum averaging, spectral resolution, - fluorescence filter cube) is included in the case notes, case record, or otherwise recorded in accordance with - 343 laboratory procedures.
+11.1 The details necessary to support the interpretations made from each comparison are recorded (E620).

+11.2 A description of the evidence analyzed by MSP, the method of sample preparation (including any mounting medium used), the analytical instrumentation used, mode of operation (transmission, fluorescence, etc.), and its optimized operating parameters (e.g., aperture size, objective, scan/spectrum averaging, spectral resolution, fluorescence filter cube) is included in the case notes, case record, or otherwise recorded in accordance with laboratory procedures.

-- 344 11.3 Instrumental data used to reach conclusions are included in the case notes.
-Notes should be sufficient to allow - an independent FSP to understand and evaluate all the work performed, independently analyze and interpret the - data, and draw conclusions. - 347 11.4 Spectra are provided either in color or in a format such that spectra from various samples plotted together can - be attributed to a legend when viewed in grayscale. - 349 11.5 When chemometric methods are applied, the data analysis method(s) and all parameters (e.g., software name - and version, confidence intervals) necessary to review the result are recorded. - 351 11.6 Refer to E1492, E620, and ISO 17025 for further guidance.
+11.3 Instrumental data used for interpretations are included in the case notes.
+Notes should be sufficient to allow an independent FSP to understand and evaluate all the work performed and independently analyze and interpret the data.

+11.4 Spectra are provided either in color or in a format such that spectra from various samples plotted together can be attributed to a legend when viewed in grayscale.

+11.5 If chemometric methods are applied, the data analysis method(s) and all information (e.g., software name and version, confidence intervals) necessary to review the result are recorded.

+11.6 Refer to E1492, E620, ISO 17025, and WK78747 for further guidance.